skieer-ssv/viva/README.md

-#### This website is for sharing VIVA questions between students so they can prepare better.
+#### This website is for sharing VIVA questions between students so they can prepare better